ritik-roushan-rana/OptiFolio/README.md

 A full‑stack investment portfolio and analytics application.
 OptiFolio combines a Flutter mobile app, a Node.js + MongoDB backend, and a Python RL service for portfolio rebalancing.

-> Drop your app screenshots into `Frontend/assets/images/` and they will render below.
-See “Adding Screenshots” for details.

 ---